Sonnet 5 vs Haiku 4.5 vs Opus 5: Which Claude Model Wins? (July 2026)

 - **AI product managers** structuring specs and rollout plans

-- **The longest multi-step agentic workflows** — compliance automation, data-extraction pipelines, anything that chains dozens of steps where a single early error compounds
+- **The longest multi-step agentic workflows** — compliance automation, data-extraction pipelines, anything that chains dozens of steps where a single early error compounds.
+Opus 5 self-verifies its work as it goes

-- **Second opinions on high-stakes deliverables** — when the document goes to a regulator, court, or board and you want the strongest classic-tier model to draft or check it
+- **Second opinions on high-stakes deliverables** — when the document goes to a regulator, court, or board and you want the strongest Opus-tier model to draft or check it

 Two practical notes.
-First, **Fast mode** costs $10/M input and $50/M output — much cheaper than it was on Opus 4.6/4.7 — so Opus depth with low latency carries a smaller premium.
+First, **Fast mode** on Opus 5 costs $10/M input and $50/M output for roughly 2.5x the response speed — so Opus depth with low latency carries a modest premium.
 Second, the `effort` parameter **defaults to `high`**; set it lower for faster, cheaper responses on simpler work.

 - **Data scientists and technical operators** running hard multi-step pipelines in Claude Code